 Students should review remediation that follows the proctored exam as it is specific to the content areas of weakness.
-Consider adding a measurable component to student remediation, such as completion of assigned Case Studies in HESI NG remediation, to an established threshold (suggested 80%), or including Elsevier Adaptive Quizzing to demonstrate learning has occurred.
+Consider adding a measurable component to student remediation, such as completion of assigned Case Studies in HESI NG remediation, to an established threshold (suggested 80%), and including additional activities as assigned by faculty.